General Info – summary

 Leaves

-The alternately arranged and conspicuously bilobed Leaves are relatively small – up to 4 x 5cm (usually less).
-They are hairy and slightly lighter below (photo 1 027).
+The alternately arranged and conspicuously bilobed Leaves are butterfly like and relatively small – up to 4cm long and 5cm wide (usually less).
+They are usually smooth, hairy and slightly lighter below (photo 1027).
 The semi-circular lobes are divided to about two-thirds the distance to the base – much more divided than leaves in Bauhinia galpinii.
 There are 4 veins arising at the base of each lobe (photo 1 027).
+Here the lowest one is just visible.
 The slender Petiole (leaf stalks) is up to 1,5cm long.
 Stipules (basal appendages of the petiole) are caduceus (easily detached and shed early).
 Leaves are similar in appearance to those of Colophospermum mopane but here there is a central reduced third central leaflet.
 In Bauhinia bowkeri the single leaf is bilobed and there is no reduction to a tiny leaflet.

 Flowers

 The large, sweetly scented, bisexual Flowers are pendulous or in small bunches.
 These bunches have up to six flowers that occur terminally or along the branches (photo 736 under Tree).
 Flowers are slightly zygomorphic (irregular flower: when corolla is divisible into 2 equal halves in one plane only).
-The base of the flower has an attached Spathe (one or more bracts enclosing a flower or inflorescence – photos 1 020 & 1 021).
+The base of the flower has an attached Spathe (one or more bracts enclosing a flower or inflorescence – photo 1 021).
 Here the outer surface is reddish, and the inner surface is initially green.
 The spathe is split to the base on 1 side only – photo 1 021).
 The brown Calyx covers the long slender buds (photo 1 021).
 The toothed lobes overlap in the bud (photo 1 021).
 The 2 upper lobes are connate (united or joined) high up.
 The 5 impressive, white, not quite equal Petals are slightly crinkly (photo 1 020).
 The 10 free Stamens are in 2 whorls.
-Their white, variable Filaments are up to 3cm long and curve upwards towards the almost vertical Anthers.
+Their white, variable Filaments (the slender stalks that supports the anther)s are up to 3cm long and curve upwards towards the almost vertical Anthers.
 The initially golden coloured anthers (photo 1 020) dehisce through longitudinal slits and age to a brown colour (photo 1 021).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 The stalked Ovary is superior (one that is free from the calyx or perianth).
-The long white Style ends in a single greenish swollen Stigma (photos 1 020 and 1 021).
-This extends below and beyond the stamens.
+The long white Style extends below and beyond the stamens (photo 1 021) ending in a single greenish swollen Stigma (the part of the pistil that receives the pollen – photos 1 020 and 1 021).
 (Oct-Mar).

 Fruit

-The many, long, narrow (up to 14 x 2cm) Fruit is a slender, flat, dehiscent, woody Pod (a dry, dehiscent fruit).
-The external of the temporally persistent, brownish calyx becomes streaked with a greenish cream colour.
+Each of the many, long, narrow (up to 14 x 2cm) Fruit is a slender, flat, dehiscent, woody Pod (a dry, dehiscent fruit).
+The external of the temporally persistent, brownish calyx becomes streaked with a greenish-cream colour.
 It eventually dries and shrivels up.
 As it dehisces along its entire length, the initially straight, woody pod becomes twisted.
-After shedding the Seeds, the open pod may remain on the plant for many months.
-The compressed, circular seeds are about 1cm wide.
+After shedding the Seeds, the now open pod may remain on the plant for many months.
+The compressed, circular Seeds are about 1cm wide.
 (Dec-Apr).

 Distribution & Ecology